 Mr. A borrowed ₹50,000 from Mr. B for 2 months @ 12% p.a. interest, by giving his golden watch as security.
 Here, if Mr. A doesn’t return the money in 2 months, Mr. B can sell his watch.
-However, there will be several legal difficulties in doing so.
-As Mr. B doesn’t possess bills or invoices stating that such watch is sold to him, he cannot sell easily to third party without undergoing a legal trouble.
+But, there will be several legal difficulties in doing so.